2019 Down East Spring Birding Festival (17th Annual)

 Location: Headquarters is at the Cobscook Community Learning Center in Trescott, Maine.
 Moosehorn National Wildlife Refuge in Baring & Edmunds, Maine are key meeting areas.

 Join us over Memorial Day Weekend in Down East Maine's beautiful Cobscook Bay Area.
-The 2019 schedule will be ready and registration will open by February 1.
+The 2019 schedule will be ready and registration opened on February 1.

 The annual Down East Spring Birding Festival provides a unique birding experience during spring migration and the breeding season with four days of guided hikes, boat tours, and presentations, all led by local guides with local knowledge.

 While birding, festival participants will enjoy the tranquility and great natural beauty of Down East Maine’s Cobscook Bay area.
 The region sports the greatest variety of habitats on the East Coast, including boreal and northern hardwood forests, bogs, fresh- and salt-water marshes, grassy and shrubby fields, streams and lakes, steep rugged headlands, extensive tidal flats, and coastal islands.

 Bird in Moosehorn National Wildlife Refuge, Roosevelt Campobello International Park, Quoddy Head State Park, Machias Seal Island (Atlantic Puffin nesting grounds), and more!

 Come see why eastern coastal Maine and the waters around Machias Seal Island (home to Atlantic Puffins!) have been identified as "one of the important bird areas in the US" by the American Bird Conservancy and why the Department of Inland Fisheries & Wildlife has named the Down East Spring Birding Festival ONE OF THE BEST in the country.
 Yankee Magazine listed it as an Editor's Choice event in 2014.